"Holding Court" John A. Macdonald Statue

 History speaks for itself.

-by Paul Cole, about 4 years ago
+by Paul Cole, over 5 years ago

 The truth is there if we look hard enough, Reconciliation is a little more difficult in large part it relies on Trust.
 Trust that the right thing will be done based on the Truth thereby resulting in an equal footing or understanding.
 Inquiries and Commission's have been done and provided recommendations only to receive lip service through apologies and acknowledgements of the Truth ,without implementation of those recommendations the Trust issue rises again.
 Indigenous People have Trusted and Hoped for the right to be done since confederation based on Treaties and Agreements.
 Trust ???